code-biscuits/assorted-biscuits/README.md

 # Assorted Biscuits

-Use assorted-biscuits to make css soup and spaghetti more digestible.
+Use assorted-biscuits to make code soup and spaghetti more digestible.
 Annotate ALL the end brackets!!!

 Watch the text by the end brackets to see Biscuits in action.